 In many countries, Dec.
-26 is Boxing Day, the secular sequel to Christmas and one of the biggest shopping days of the year.
-In the States, the 26th of December is the day that you brave icy roads and lines to return that copy of “The Mummy” on Blu-ray that your aunt gifted you, but it’s also the day you make impulse buys on increasingly popular “day after Christmas” sales.
+26 marks Boxing Day, the secular sequel to Christmas and one of the biggest shopping days of the year.
+In the States, however, the 26th of December is the day that you brave icy roads and long lines to return that copy of “The Mummy” on Blu-ray that your aunt gifted you, but it’s also the day you make impulse buys on increasingly popular “day after Christmas” sales.

 Home Exercise Equipment

 Getting in shape is a perennially popular New Year’s resolution, but don’t jump the gun on your goals.
 Exercise equipment manufacturers and gyms are well aware of the resolution boon (in fact, gyms rely on it to stay in business), so wait until January for the real deals to start.
 According to Consumer Reports, the first month of the year is the busiest time for exercise equipment and fitness product sales, including big discounts on everything from treadmills to ellipticals.

 If you’re planning to nosh on Christmas-tree-shaped chocolate and caramel popcorn yourself, the day after Christmas is a wonderful time to buy price-slashed goodies.
 But if you’re thinking about buying red-foiled boxes of chocolates or Santa-emblazoned tins of popcorn to stow away as cheap gifts for next year, think again.
 Anything can happen a year from now — the food might get stale, ants could get in it or worse — and you don’t want to get anyone sick during the holidays next year.